Thane: Missing ornaments turn suicide case into murder

-Unable to find the cash or jewellery, the victim’s family realised he was killed in a robbery
+Family suspected that Keshav Patil, who was suffering from diabetes, had committed suicide out of depression.
+But, unable to find the cash or jewellery, victim's family realised he was killed in a robbery

 The family of a 76-year-old farmer were just about coming to terms with the loss of their beloved, when they were in for a rude shock.
 The farmer, identified as Keshav Patil, was found dead with his throat slit on April 28 at his Thane residence.
 The family suspected that Patil, who was suffering from diabetes, had committed suicide out of depression.